keenan-v1/HideComments/README.md

 ---

-*Developed on Vanilla Forums 2.1.9*
+**Developed on Vanilla Forums 2.1.9**
+May work on earlier versions, but they have not been tested.

 I welcome any feedback!